 5. Quick Settings won’t expand

-A major inconvenience for a few users that experienced it.
+A major inconvenience for a few users who experienced it.
 Of course, firstly you need to understand the changes brought with Android 11.
 Android 11, by default, shows fewer tiles in the Quick Settings menu.
 If you are aware of that but the problem is in expanding Quick Settings, the only idea that comes to mind is to reboot your device and keep it up to date.

 If that doesn’t help, we are looking at a major SystemUI bug, and resetting your device to factory settings kind of seems mandatory at this point.